Apple doll

-An apple doll, also known as an apple-head or applehead doll, is a North American folk craft in which the doll's head is made from dried apples.
+An apple doll, also known as an apple-head or applehead doll, is a North American folk craft in which the doll's head is made from a dried apple.
 In modern times, apple dolls are mostly used as decorations or to display craftsmanship, rather than as children's toys.
 Because of the different effects drying produces, no two dolls are alike.

 History

-In colonial America, white settlers and enslaved people fashioned children's toys from utilitarian objects and materials on hand such as corn husks, clothes-pins and rags, using ingenuity and imagination.
+In colonial America, children's toys were often fashioned from utilitarian objects and materials on hand such as corn husks, clothes-pins and rags, using ingenuity and imagination.
 The use of apples as doll heads was a Native American practice and may have originated among the Iroquois or Seneca people.

 As colonists came into contact with Native peoples, they copied their dolls; Native peoples also began to make brightly and elaborately costumed apple-head dolls to sell to tourists.
 Skookum dolls in Native dress, which were popular novelties between 1913 and the early 1960s, were originally made with apple heads; however their creator, Mary Dwyer McAboy, was not Native.